OpenVidu/openvidu.io-docs/docs/advanced-features/screen-share.md

 ---

 ## Custom Screen Sharing extension for Chrome

+> **NOTE**: Chrome 72 is available since January 2019.
+This means that the need for the browser's extension is now virtually overcome.

 We provide a default extension that will work on any domain in case the client is using Chrome <72 or Opera based on it.
 But you can create your own Chrome extension always based on ours ([OpenVidu Screen Sharing extension](https://github.com/OpenVidu/openvidu-screen-sharing-chrome-extension){:target="_blank"}).
 This way your extension may have your own icon, name, description and custom valid domains.